My Model F

 This video demonsatrates my model K and model L Monroe calculators.

-It should be noted that the register does not have a carry mechanism inside the carriage.
+Carry: It should be noted that the register does not have a carry mechanism inside the carriage.
 Carries are handled by rotary mechanism in the body of the machine that drives the register.
 This means that if the carriage is shifted to the left and sticks out, the digits of the register in that part of the carriage will not be updated by a turn of the hand crank, and only the digits aligned with the keyboard will update together with two or three further digits on the left.
-In practice this rarely becomes a problem.
+In practice this rarely becomes a problem, especially since a warning bell sounds when a carry occurs that cannot be handled.

 The Monroe Calculating Machine Company was founded by Jay R. Monroe in 1912 in order to make calculators based on the latest design by Frank Baldwin.
 Baldwin had invented many different calculation machines, but was unable to market them successfully for many years.
 Monroe was able to turn Baldwin's design into a good working machine that could be sold to the public.